daveihart/python-aws-lambda-ec2_reporter/README.md

 2. Select the Create Rule button
 3. Select the schedule radio button and define your schedule.
 We used a cron expression 00 03 ? * * *
-    THis executed the code at 3am everyday of the week
+    This executed the code at 3am everyday of the week
 4. Select the add target button
 5. Choose Lambda function and then select your function from the drop down list
 6. Select the Configure details button